olivierfriard/some_info/ADI.md

 	-s NUMBER, --shannon=NUMBER
 		Use the Shannon's diversity index to calculate the ADI (default: True)

-	-c NUMBER, --cpu=NUMBER
-		Number of cores to use (default: 1)

 	-h, --help
 		Show this help message and exit